 - A tracking service is being blocked by some ISPs

-- A large image (or other element) means a page loads slowly and times-out
+- A large image (or another element) means a page loads slowly and times-out

 Advice For Website Owners

-Choose a measurement and stick with it when reporting.
+Choose an analytics platform and stick with it when reporting.
 If you report Google Analytics one month, make sure you use it again next month.
-Otherwise you are adding in a level of randomness for no reason.
+Otherwise, you are adding in a level of randomness for no reason.

 When selling advertising, again use consistent stats for reporting.
 In most cases the advertiser or ad network will have a preferred method (often Comscore) for reporting, so make sure you consistently use that.

-Your stats will also be inconsistent with the advertiser’s stats, so always ensure that you get reports sent over from them throughout campaigns (and within one week of starting).
+The advertiser’s stats will also be inconsistent with yours.
+You should ensure that you get reports sent over from the advertiser throughout campaigns (from within one week of launch).
 On top of this make sure you agree beforehand which (and whose) stats you are using to record information.
 This will help you make sure you do not think you are hitting all your targets, only to find out the advertiser is refusing to pay for anything as their analytics don’t work.

 In the USA it is standard to use advertisers reporting for payments, but in the UK it is still mostly standard to use publisher or ad network stats.
 There are exceptions to the rule in both cases.

-It should be noted that conversion data is especially prone to discrepancies, as the advertiser will be de-duping data, whereas you will not.
-This means the advertiser will almost always be recording fewer conversions that you are.
+You should note that conversion data is especially prone to discrepancies.
+This is because the advertiser will be de-duping data, whereas you will not.
+This means the advertiser will almost always be recording fewer conversions than you are.
 Sharing reporting is therefore especially important in CPA campaigns.